 Exploring staggered quasi-exogenous regulatory changes in China, we find that the foreign bank entry deregulation significantly reduces the likelihood of stock price crashes of domestic listed firms.
-The effect is more pronounced among firms with ex-ante lower disclosure quality and worse performances, which indicates a monitoring spillover effect of foreign bank penetration on domestic firms.
-Moreover, we find evidence of reduced overall financing costs and extends loan maturity.
+The effect is more pronounced among firms with worse ex-ante agency problems and performance, consistent with a monitoring spillover effect from foreign banks.
+Supportive evidence suggests that foreign bank entry reduces overall financing costs and extends loan maturity.
 Domestic firms’ corporate governance, fundamentals, and stock price efficiency improve as well.
-Overall, our findings highlight an unexplored role of the banking sector marketization in terms of curtailing stock price crash risks and improving the stability of stock markets.
+Overall, our findings highlight an unexplored role of the banking sector deregulation in curtailing stock price crash risks and improving the stability of stock markets.

-Keywords: Foreign Bank Entry; Stock Market Stability; Stock Price Crash; Regulatory Change; Information Quality; Monitoring Spillover Effect
+Keywords: Foreign Bank Entry Deregulation; Stock Price Crash; Regulatory Change; Corporate Governance; Monitoring Spillover Effect; Stock Market Stability